rzmearns/spherapy/README.md

 ```

 ### Configration File Format
-The configuration file should have the following format:
+The configuration file `spherapy.conf` should have the following format:
 ```ini
 [credentials]
 SpacetrackUser = None